Stephen Rea: Screen

 Rea came to international attention when he was nominated for the Academy Award for Best Actor for Irish film-maker Neil Jordan's film The Crying Game in 1992.
 He is a frequent collaborator with Jordan, starring in his other films Interview with the Vampire (1994), Michael Collins (1996), The End of the Affair (1999), Breakfast on Pluto (2005), and Greta (2018).

 In 2011, Rea featured in the BBC crime drama The Shadow Line, playing antagonist Gatehouse.

-In 2023, Rea appeared as Frank, husband to Eileen (played by Kathy Bates) in the film The Miracle Club.
+In 2023, Rea appeared as Frank, husband to Eileen (played by Kathy Bates), in the film The Miracle Club.

 Voice

+Rea (credited as Stephen Ray) appears on the 1978 compilation album H Block produced by Christy Moore reading two works by Bobby Sands and one by Brian Ua Baoill.

 Rea was hired to speak the words of Gerry Adams when Sinn Féin was under a broadcasting ban from 1988 to 1994.

-In April 2012, Rea read James Joyce's short story The Dead on RTÉ Radio 1.
+In April 2012, Rea read James Joyce's short story "The Dead" on RTÉ Radio 1.
 He also narrated for the BBC Radio 4 production of Ulysses for Bloomsday, 16 June 2012.

 Recognition and awards

-Rea is an Academy Award, Golden Globe Award, and Tony Award nominee, a two-time BAFTA Award winner, and a three-time Irish Film and Television (IFTA) Award winner.
+Rea is an Academy Award, Golden Globe Award, and Tony Award nominee, a BAFTA Award winner, and a three-time Irish Film and Television (IFTA) Award winner.
 He was nominated for a BAFTA Award and for the Academy Award for Best Actor for The Crying Game (1992).
+He won a BAFTA Award for his role in The Honourable Woman in 2015.

 In 2004, in recognition for his contribution to theatre and performing arts, Rea was given honorary degrees from both the Queen's University Belfast and the Ulster University.

-He won a BAFTA Award for his role in The Honourable Woman in 2015.

 In 2020, The Irish Times ranked Rea the 13th greatest Irish film actor of all time.

 Personal life

-From 1983 to 2003 Rea was married to Dolours Price, a former Provisional Irish Republican Army bomber and hunger striker who later became a critic of Sinn Féin.
-They have two sons.
-They divorced in 2003.
+From 1983 until their divorce in 2003, Rea was married to Dolours Price, a former Provisional Irish Republican Army bomber and hunger striker who later became a critic of Sinn Féin.
+They had two sons.

-Ten years before the marriage, Price attended a performance of Rea's at the Court Theatre in London in 1973, the night before she participated in a car bombing which injured 200 people.
+Rea had already met Price in the 1960s but ten years before their marriage, Price attended a performance by Rea in The Freedom of the City at the Court Theatre in London in 1973, the night before she took part in a car bombing that injured 200 people.

 As of 2012, Rea was an Ambassador for UNICEF Ireland.

 As of 2020, Rea lives in County Donegal.